Senketsu/pomfit/README.md

 ------------------------
 ### Features:
-Features currently implemented in:
+Features currently implemented:
 * it compiles
 * it runs (sometimes)
 * it quits

 ### Requirements
 TODO  (Will be updated before tagged release.)
 ```
 Nim compiler
 libpng